s311354/Sphinx-Python-Practice/docs/source/note.rst

 + os.path.getsize(path): Return the size, in bytes, of path.

++ os.path.normpath(path): Normalize a pathname by collapsing redundant separators and up-level reference so that A//B, A/B/, A/./B and A/foo/../B all become A/B. This string manipulation may change the meaning of a path that cotains symbolic links.

++ os.path.realpath(path, \*, strict=False): Return the canonical path of the specified filename, eliminating any symbolic links encountered in the path (if they are supported by the operating system)

++ os.path.relpath(path, start=os.curdir): Return a relative filepath to path either from the current directory or from an optional start directory.
+This is a path computation: the filesystem is not accessed to confirm the existence or nature of path or start.

++ os.path.split(path): Split the pathname path into a pair, (head, tail) where tail is the last pathname component and head is everything leading up to that.
+The tail part will never contain a slash, if path ends in a slash, tail will be empty.
+If there is no slash in path, head will be empty.
+If path is empty, both head and tail are empty.
+Trailing slashes are stripped from head unless it is the root (one or more slashes only).
+In all cases, join(head, tail) returns a path to the same location as path (but the strings may differ).

 The example using os.path.getsize to get the size, in bytes, of files in current directory::

     In [1]: import os